zackn9ne/poller/README.md

-# poller a macOS Upgrader for use with JamfPro
+# poller. a macOS Upgrader for use with JamfPro
 # the good
 1. dosen't matter if users are admin
 2. makes sure they have at least 50% battery